awsdocs/aws-iot-docs/developerguide/manage-job-console.md

 1. Choose **Create a custom job**\.

 1. Enter an alphanumeric ID for your job and an optional description\.
+**Note**
+We do not recommend using personally identifiable information in your job IDs or descriptions\.

 1. Select the device or device groups that you want to update\.